sotosoc/bible_ventilated/README.md

 - A distinct section per page (where possible).

-This document is a midpoint between a word document and a powerpoint presentation.
+Thus, this document is a midpoint between a word document and a powerpoint presentation.
-Thus, this has not been created to be as a printed book.
+This also means this is not created to become a printed book.
 It has been created to be read into Notability (or like app) on a tablet computer to read, think, pray, and take notes.